Eximee Case Management

 * Relieving the BPMS process engine from storing and presenting operational data.

-* Support for the model *Case-Oriented Processing* — focused on the context of the customer or case, rather than on the process itself.
+* Support for the model *Case-Oriented Processing* — focused on the customer or case context, rather than on the process itself.

 ### **Logical architecture**